vuralevren/altogic-auth-next12/README.md

 ## Create Routes

 Next has built-in file system routing.
-Wwe can create a page by creating a file in the **pages/** directory.
+We can create a page by creating a file in the **pages/** directory.

 Let's create some views in **pages/** folder as below:
 * index.js